howtographql/howtographql/content/backend/graphql-go/2-queries.md

 ---
 title: Queries
 pageTitle: "Building a GraphQL Server with Go Backend Tutorial"
-description: "what are queries and implementing a query in gqlgen"
+description: "What are queries and implementing a query in gqlgen"
 ---

-In the previous section we setup up the server, Now we try to implement a Query that we defined in `schema.grpahqls`.
+In the previous section the server was setup.
+Now we will try to implement a Query that we defined in `schema.grpahqls`.

 ## What Is A Query <a name="what-is-a-query"></a>
-a query in graphql is asking for data, you use a query and specify what you want and graphql will return it back to you.
+A query in graphql is asking for data, you use a query and specify what you want and graphql will return it back to you.

 ## Simple Query <a name="simple-query"></a>